Barcode Country Code Prefix

 All barcodes and barcode systems are designed for international use, so there are virtually no restrictions based on the country of origin worldwide.
 Any specific examples of stores placing any type of restrictions on barcodes can be seen here.

-Below is a list of country codes assigned to individual GS1 organisations around the world, plus country codes assigned by Government Agencies within some countries:
+Below is a list of country codes from GS1 organisations and other Standards Agencies around the world:

 |0||USA / Canada|

 |660||Benin – issued by ANM Benin|